Welcome to the Conversion Detectives CRO Glossary for digital growth.

 Testing alternative pages, page A and page B against each other.
-The page that wins is then test against another and so on.
+The page that wins is then tested against another and so on.

 Also known as ‘Bounce Rate.’
 All pages on your site will have this rate and sometimes it can be a good thing eg a customer visits your Customer Service page or FAQ and gets what they want quickly.

-Google Pay Per Click advertising programme see at the top and the right of the Search Engine Research Page
+Google Pay Per Click advertising programme seen at the top and bottom of the Search Engine Research Page.

 An affiliate markets products or services sold by a merchant on a commission basis.
 Also known as Performance Marketing.

-Clever mathematics that work out what result is shown by a search engine.
+The clever mathematics that works out what result is shown by a search engine.

 A ‘tag’ that describes what is on a picture.
-It’s vital for screen readers that allow visually impaired people to ‘hear’ what the picture is and also an important part of good SEO practice.
+It’s vital for screen readers that allow visually impaired people to ‘hear’ what the picture is and also a part of good SEO practice.